Spanish ship Galicia (1750): Service

 In 1751, under the command of Luis de Velasco, Galicia left Havana with Infante and Princesa sailing to Cartagena de Indias.
-Once loaded at Cartagena de Indias, the ships proceeded in a convoy of the Flota de Tierra Firme to Havana and then on to Cádiz.
+Once loaded at Cartagena de Indias, the ships proceeded in a convoy of the Flota de Tierra Firme back to Havana.
 On 1 March 1752, Galicia left Havana together with Infante, Princesa and Rayo, all arriving at Cádiz on 30 April of the same year.
 In 1754, Galicia transported a shipment of heavy guns from Barcelona to Cartagena.

 In 1759, Galicia was at Cartagena.
 Later that year, after the death of King Fernando VI of Spain, a fleet of 36 ships was assembled at Cartagena under the command of the Juan José de Navarro Viana y Búfalo, the 1st Marqués de la Victoria of the flagship El Fénix.
 The fleet was tasked with picking up King Carlos III of Spain and his family from Naples to bring them to Barcelona, leaving Cartagena on 19 August 1759 and arriving at Naples in September.
 General and Vice Admiral Don Pedro Fitz-James Stuart served as the commander of one of the fleet's divisions with the 70-gun Galicia as his flagship.
 Galicia's captain was for the voyage was Juan Antonio de la Colina Rasines.
 The squadron was captained by Major General Joaquín de Aguirre and consisted also of the ships Terrible (74), Atlante (74) and Soberano (74).
 The fleet arrived at Barcelona on 15 December 1759 whereupon Pedro Fitz-James Stuart was named as Primer Caballerizo del Rey.

 In March 1760, Galicia was at Cartagena.
 In 1761, Galicia left Cartagena bound for Mallorca for the purpose of recruiting sailors.
 After successfully recruiting seamen, the ship returned to Cartagena where the recruits were distributed amongst Galicia, Soberano (74), Terrible (74), and Aquilón (64).
-In November 1761, the minister Julián de Arriaga of the Audiencia Real de Sevilla ordered Gutierre de Hevia, Marqués del Real Transporte and commander of the Spanish fleet at La Habana, to order Galiaga and Arrogante to Cuba to support anti-British operations in the theater.
+In November 1761, the minister Julián de Arriaga of the Audiencia Real de Sevilla ordered Gutierre de Hevia, Marqués del Real Transporte and commander of the Spanish fleet at Havana, to order Galiaga and Arrogante to Cuba to support operations against the British in the theater.
 On 20 November 1761, Galicia left Cádiz with destination for Santiago de Cuba, Hispaniola under the command of Captain Don José de Aguirre on a mission transporting 200 dragoons of the Regimiento de Dragones de Edimburgo (Edinburgh Dragoon Regiment) under the command of Colonel Carlos Caro.
-The troops would go on to take the field under Caro's command against British forces commanded by Colonel Guy Carleton at Guanabacoa during the Battle of Havana.
+The troops would go on to take the field under Caro's command against British forces under Colonel Guy Carleton at Guanabacoa during the siege of Havana.

 Galicia and Arrogante arrived at Santiago de Cuba on 31 January 1762 where the dragoons were offloaded.
 Galicia then took up defensive positions around Santiago de Cuba together with Arrogante (68) and Monarca (74) and the frigate Arrogante.
-During the Battle of Havana, Galicia remained defending Santiago de Cuba together with Monarca, Arrogante and the frigate Palas (26).
+During the siege of Havana, Galicia remained defending Santiago de Cuba together with Monarca, Arrogante and the frigate Palas (26).